 Today is Stan Lee’s birthday.
 Stan Lee created or co-created just about every character you see in the Marvel Cinematic Universe (MCU) movies and adjacent TV shows.

 From the time I was 9 until I graduated from high school, comic books meant everything to me.
 And I bought them.
-I ended up with quite a little collection, a few thousand books, some worth quite a bit, protected in Mylar bags.
+I ended up with quite a little collection.
+Literally, several thousand books, some worth quite a bit, protected in Mylar bags.
 And I sold just about all of them in 1986, to help pay the bills that any newlywed couple, both in grad school, have to pay.

 Stan Lee made just about every Marvel hero you’ve seen and while he didn’t do it alone, it could not have happened without him.
 His collaborators were also magnificent creators and storytellers and certainly never received as much credit as they deserved.

-I’ve searched for a definitive Stan Lee biography without success but it’s pretty common knowledge that Stan Lee was human and his self-promotion bordered on insufferable.
+I’ve read several Stan Lee biographies and those of his collaborators, and it’s pretty common knowledge that Stan Lee was human and his self-promotion bordered on insufferable.

 Now the good part.